tandica/rhcsa/practice-exams/yt/yt.md

 Run tuned-adm active to verify the profile.

-### 19. build an application that prints a message when logged in as ablerate user.
+### 19. build an application that prints a message when logged in as a certain user.

 Create a script file in the location /usr/local/bin/rhcsa